babar-raza/package-descriptions/groupdocs.cloud/npm/GroupDocs.Annotation Cloud SDK for Node.js.md

 **Watermark** – create text-based watermark overlays.
 **Distance** – measure the distance between any objects in a document.

-## Platform Independence

-GroupDocs.Annotation Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

-## Installation

-Please create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/#/apps) and get your application information.
+## Getting Started with GroupDocs.Annotation Cloud SDK for Node.js

 The complete source code is available at the [GitHub Repository](https://github.com/groupdocs-annotation-cloud/groupdocs-annotation-cloud-node).
-You can either directly use it in your project via source code or get nmpjs distribution (recommended).
+You can either directly use it in your project via source code or get NPM distribution via `npm install groupdocs-annotation-cloud`.

-A package `groupdocs-annotation-cloud` is available at [npmjs.com](https://www.npmjs.com/package/groupdocs-annotation-cloud).
-You can install it with:

-`npm install groupdocs-annotation-cloud`

-## Getting Started

-Please follow the installation procedure and then run the following JavaScript code:
+Execute following snippet to load supported formats.

 ```js
 // load the module